MY SEARCH

 Precision Direct Seed Test Plot 2 at two years

-Pausing a moment to reflect on the math, if precision direct seeding techniques can achieve a single-seed, one-year survival rate of 25%, simple probabilities would suggest that one would see about a 44% success rate by planting two seeds per location (by “success” I mean having a seedling growing in the desired spot at the end of the one-year period), a 58% success rate with three seeds, and a 68% with four.
-Actual results tend to fall below the straight probabilities, most likely because the micro site conditions that allow one seedling to prosper may provide that seedling’s shelter mate better-than-average chances, and vice versa for the less salubrious micro sites.
-Still, as discussed further under the “Trials” tab, the best results achieved to date for longleaf is in a group of plots that averaged >60% for single-seed survival rate and, with two seeds planted in each location, the per-spot success rate at the one-year mark was almost 80%.
+Pausing a moment to reflect on the math, if precision direct seeding techniques can achieve a single-seed, one-year survival rate of 30%, simple probabilities would suggest that one would see higher success rates by planting two or more seeds per location (by “success” I mean having a seedling growing in the desired spot at the end of the one-year period).
+As discussed further under the “Trials” tab, the best results achieved to date for longleaf are from a group of plots that averaged >60% for single-seed success rate at one year and, with two seeds planted in each location, the per-spot success rate at the one-year mark was almost 80%.
 In simple terms, that means in four out of five spots where two seeds were stuck straight into the forest flow, at least one longleaf seedling was growing a year later.

 A viable direct seeding method could make it practical for individual landowners to regenerate longleaf or other desirable species on their own property simply by collecting a few ripe cones or seeds, thereby expanding - indeed democratizing - conservation efforts.
 However, as the Canadians learned in the boreal forest decades ago, the obvious problem with anything like a strawberry basket is that it quickly clogs with other vegetation and, even if it remained free of competition, the basket itself would eventually impede the growth of the desired seedling.
 As such, any enclosed basket or cage needs to be revisited within weeks and eventually removed to avoid fouling.
 While retrieving light-weight easily stacked shelters like strawberry baskets may still be the lowest-total-inputs alternative, the imperative to retrieve 100% of shelters before fouling occurs would likely render deployment at scale impractical.

-Puzzling over this problem, my first “a-ha moment” was to picture cutting the bottom out of a drink cup made of cornstarch plastic in a pattern that leaves protruding spikes or palisades.
-Turned upside down, the mostly solid plastic side seems to thwart or at least deters small mammals, birds and ground-crawling insects and, provided the length of the palisades are roughly equal to the diameter of the bottom opening, the palisade points seem to deter larger animals like deer and rabbit.
-At the same time, the open top allows other vegetation to grow alongside the desired seedling without fouling the shelter, and the risks associated with leaving a shelter made of cornstarch plastic in the woods seemed at least slightly less troubling than might be the case with petroleum-based plastics.
+Puzzling over this problem, an “a-ha moment” on the way to the first Seed Crown® was to picture cutting the bottom out of a plastic drink cup in a pattern that leaves protruding spikes or palisades.
+Turned upside down, the mostly solid plastic side seemed to thwart or at least deters small mammals, birds and ground-crawling insects and, provided the length of the palisades are roughly equal to the diameter of the bottom opening, the palisade points seem to deter larger animals like deer and rabbit.
+At the same time, the open top allows other vegetation to grow alongside the desired seedling without fouling the shelter.